emmt/FITSHeaders.jl/README.md

 ### Retrieving records from a FITS header

-A FITS header object behaves as a vector of `FITSCard` elements with integer or keyword (string) indices.
+A FITS header object behaves as a vector of `FitsCard` elements with integer or keyword (string) indices.
 When indexed by keywords, a FITS header object is similar to a dictionary except that the order of records is preserved and that commentary and continuation records (with keywords `"COMMENT"`, `"HISTORY"`,